 Unfortunately, mold can develop anywhere.
-The areas that are most prone to mold is where moisture is allowed to stay present.
-“Bathrooms, kitchens, laundry rooms, basements, and crawl spaces” are the most common areas where mold can be found.
+The area most prone to decay is where moisture is allowed to stay present.
+“Bathrooms, kitchens, laundry rooms, basements, and crawl spaces” are the most common areas where mold hides.
 Mold, “a type of fungus consists of small organisms.”
-You may believe mold is a blackish color, but mold can also be “white, orange, green, or purple.”
+You may believe mold is a blackish color, but it can also be “white, orange, green, or purple.”
 We are all exposed to mold spores each day.
-Whenever we are exposed to a large number of spores, we have a higher chance of experiencing the effects of mold.
+Whenever exposure happens to a large number of spores, we have a higher chance of experiencing the effects of mold.

 Health Concerns from Mold Exposure